paulofelipefeitosa/prebaking-middleware-2020/choosing-ingredients/README.md

 is a function that has no business logic, but imports, compiles and uses a bunch of classes during its execution.

-Before proceeding to the experiment details, inside the current directory, create a [`Load Generator Config`](https://github.com/paulofelipefeitosa/serverless-handlers/blob/master/README.md#load-generator-config) file named `noop-class-loader-config.json` which will hold the following content:
+Before proceeding to the experiment details, inside the `prebaking-middleware-2020` directory, create a [`Load Generator Config`](https://github.com/paulofelipefeitosa/serverless-handlers/blob/master/README.md#load-generator-config) file named `noop-class-loader-config.json` which will hold the following content:
 ``` json